-If Acas provides training on a topic, link to the course page from relevant advice content.
+If Acas provides training on a topic, link to the most relevant training page from relevant advice content.
+Acas's training products include paid-for training courses, free e-learning and free webinars.

 We do not have a fixed content pattern for this, but it's best to: